How to Justify "Why I Deserve a Raise"

 5. You help in increasing revenues.

-Your proposal is more likely to get accepted when you know that you are a valuable asset to the company.
+Your proposal is more likely to get accepted when you know that you are a valuable asset to the company or a consistent top performer.
 Knowing that you are a big contributor to increasing company revenues, an incentive, or any reward is bound to come your way.

 Some instances that show your bankable assets include helping in the following: